All Kinds of Minds

 Full P.S.I.
 Membership of the Clinical Division

-25+ years of combined experience in the field (i.e., study and work experience)
+25+ years of combined experience in the field of clinical psychology (i.e., study and work experience)

 16-years of clinical experience working in the H.S.E. across child and adolescent services